Go Back Up

 C corporation

-Corporations are more complex than other types of business structures because they tend to have more administrative fees (like paying executive-level salaries and benefits or covering regular inspections) as well as complex tax and legal requirements.
-Because of this, corporations are more common with established, larger businesses with multiple employees.
+Corporations are more complex than other types of business structures.
+They tend to incur more administrative fees (like paying executive-level salaries and benefits or covering regular inspections) and complex tax and legal requirements.
+Because of this, large, established businesses with many employees are more likely than smaller organizations to be structured as a corporation.

 In forming a corporation, prospective shareholders exchange money, property, or both for the corporation's capital stock.
-A corporation generally takes the same deductions as a sole proprietorship to figure its taxable income.
-A corporation can also take special deductions7.
+When it comes to calculating taxable income, a corporation can generally take the same deductions as a sole proprietorship as well as special deductions7.
 For example, C corps are the only kind of corporate entity that can deduct contributions to eligible charities as a business expense, so long as they aren't more than 10% of taxable income in a given year.

-The government recognizes a C corporation as a separate entity for federal income tax purposes.
+The government recognizes a C corporation as a separate entity from its owners for federal income tax purposes.
 A corporation conducts business, realizes net income or loss, pays taxes, and distributes profits to shareholders.

-The profit of a corporation is taxed to the corporation when earned and then is taxed to the shareholders when distributed as dividends.
+The government taxes a corporation's profit when the business earns it and again when it distributes it to shareholders as dividends.
 This creates a double tax.
 The corporation doesn't get a tax deduction when distributing dividends to shareholders.
-Shareholders also can't deduct any loss from the corporation.
+Shareholders also can't deduct any loss the corporation incurs.

-C corps are great options for organizations that need to raise funds from investors or that plan to go public on the stock market.
+A C corp structure is a great option if you’re forming an organization that needs to raise funds from investors or want your organization to go public on the stock market.

 C corporations are synonymous with corporations, but they aren't the only type.
 The three types of corporations are C corporations, S corporations, and B corporations.